urql-graphql/urql/docs/graphcache/schema-awareness.md

 ### Partial Results

-As we navigate an app that uses Graphcache we may be in states where some of our data is already cached while some isn't.
+As we navigate an app that uses Graphcache we may be in states where some of our data is already cached while some aren't.
 Graphcache normalizes data and stores it in tables for links and records for each entity, which means that sometimes it can maybe even execute a query against its cache that it hasn't sent to the API before.